scality/metalk8s/BUILDING.md

 You can also display the internal (a.k.a. "private" or "hidden") tasks with the `-p` (or `--private`) options.

-And if you want to see **all** the tasks, you can combine both: `doit list --all --private`.
+And if you want to see **all** the tasks, you can combine both:
+`./doit.sh list --all --private`.

 ### doit clean

-You can cleanup the build tree with the `doit clean` command.
+You can cleanup the build tree with the `./doit.sh clean` command.

-Note that you can have fine-grained cleaning, i.e. cleaning only the result of a single task, instead of trashing the whole build tree: e.g. if you want to delete the container images, you can run `doit clean images`.
+Note that you can have fine-grained cleaning, i.e. cleaning only the result of a single task, instead of trashing the whole build tree: e.g. if you want to delete the container images, you can run `./doit.sh clean images`.

 You can also execute a dry-run to see what would be deleted by a clean command:
-`doit clean -n images`.
+`./doit.sh clean -n images`.

 ### doit info